Barron Trump Photo Of Him In Motorcade After Inauguration Wins Big Award

 Reading the Pictures revealed that the Barron Trump photo leaves us with many questions.
 It asked to “what extent is it respectful (or safe) to tease out the meaning, power and symbolism of the prized scene” given the “media blackout on children of the president”?

-The winning shot is here:
+The winning shot is here.

 The article also poses the question about when a photo is considered a “cultural artifact” or “a probe of the expressions and personalities” of the scene unfolding.

 It further analyzes Barron Trump’s facial expression in the photo; on one hand suggesting some may read into as a “silent scream” — expressing the horror many felt about Donald Trump becoming President of the United States.
 It also served to counter President Trump’s “thumbs up” that’s also seen in the photo.
 A torrent of users on social media actually used images of Barron’s facial expressions throughout the day for just that — expressing their own opposition to Trump becoming president.
 Unfortunately, targeting Barron included celebrities.
-As Inquisitr previously reported, one of them was Modern Family actress, Julie Bowen.
+As Inquisitr previously reported, one of them was Modern Family actress Julie Bowen.

 Various photos of Barron Trump simply showed the child experiencing moments of boredom as long speeches were delivered.
 There were brief episodes of yawning and other basic human expressions that were of intense interest to the public.